 Abram, whom we’ll just call Abraham, obeyed God.
 God sees obedience as faith, and we are saved by faith.
 By faith, we please God, and He rejoices over calling us His children.

-God is a faithful Father to His child Abraham, whom God has chosen, and who has chosen Him back.
+God is a faithful Father to His child Abraham, whom God has chosen and who has chosen Him back.

-A good father provides for His children and defends them.
+A father provides for His children and defends them.
 If an earthly father would do that, how much more will our perfect, heavenly Father do the same?

 In today’s story, Abraham tries to save his life by telling Pharaoh that Sarah is his sister.
-She is his half-sister, but also his wife.
+She is his half-sister but also his wife.
 Pharaoh hears about this beautiful woman Sarah and takes her for a wife.
-God then plunders the Egyptians and gives their wealth to Abraham.
-Pharaoh gives Abraham all sorts of gifts in exchange for Sarah.
+God then plunders the Egyptians and gives their wealth to Abraham; Pharaoh gives Abraham all sorts of gifts in exchange for Sarah.
 He becomes a wealthy man, even gaining more than what He gave up to follow God on this journey of obedience.

 This won’t be the last time God blesses His imperfect children.
 This won’t be the last time God protects His imperfect children.
 This won’t be the last time He takes from the unbeliever to give to the believer.
 This won’t be the last time He distinguishes between those who are His and those who are not.

-We don’t get the resurrected life as a child of God without first going through the cross, the suffering, the death to self.
-First comes the death, then comes the resurrection.
+We don’t get the resurrected life as a child of God without first going through the cross, the suffering, the death to self: first comes the death, then comes the resurrection.